 By: William C. Head, Atlanta Attorney and Member of the Georgia Bar for Over 41 Years

 Conducting an Internet search to try to locate one of the nation’s best lawyers for your case is a daunting task.
-It seems that some of the “seemingly” best attorneys have dozens of badges and accolades displayed on their page to signify excellence within the legal profession.
-Plus, as opposed to doctors and dentists, the legal profession appears to have nearly 100 lawyer rating services.
+It seems that some of the “seemingly” best attorneys have dozens of badges and accolades displayed on their pages to signify excellence within the legal profession.
+Plus, as opposed to doctors and dentists, the legal profession appears to have nearly 100 lawyer-rating services.

 In reality, the Internet has produced many millions of ways to generate income from entrepreneurial companies and individuals.
 This has spawned services that purport to provide credible lawyer ratings.
-Some of these impressive looking or impressive sounding awards are not based upon research and peer-recognition.
+Some of these impressive-looking or impressive-sounding awards are not based on research and peer recognition.

 Most are “pay-for-play” services that solicit ANY lawyer in America who has a Bar card for money to be allowed to display their badge.
-Cheap attorneys or average lawyers with no real, industry-recognized qualifications or credentials can use their badge to try to lure clients by paying $300 to $1,000 per year to these fake credential services.
+Cheap attorneys or average lawyers with no real, industry-recognized qualifications or credentials can use their badges to try to lure clients by paying $300 to $1,000 per year for these fake credential services.

 Martindale-Hubbell started undertaking this task in 1868, but they had no real “competition” for tabulating attorney reviews to create a mechanism for getting a law firm ranked for “quality level”.
 When the author began law practice in 1976, the objective of being recognized and highly ranked seemed like a pipe dream, since both experience and courtroom results were needed.